Brand Name: Xofigo®

 Radium-223 is a an alpha particle-emitting drug used to treat advanced prostate cancer, specifically in men whose cancer has spread (metastasized) to their bones after surgery or other treatments to lower testosterone.

-Radium-223 is injected into a vein (intravenous) once a month.
+Radium-223 is injected into a vein (intravenous) once a month for a total of six doses.
 It works by using radioactive particles to mimic calcium and targeting cancer in the bones.
 The drug binds with minerals in the bone to deliver radiation directly to bone tumors, limiting the damage to the surrounding normal tissues.

 The exact dose and schedule of radium depends on your size, among other factors.
 Your doctor will determine the approach that is best for you.